davidgould6/doggo_hub/README.md

 _Duration: Two Week Sprint_

 This app is designed to be an all in one place for your doggos!
+You can find a deployed version of the application [here] (https://hidden-garden-55391.herokuapp.com/#/user)

 ## Screencap
 ![doggohub](./screencaps/doggohub.png)